Scientific-Computing-Lab/AdarEdit/README.md

 You may use the file  `environment.yml` to create anaconda environment with the required packages.

 ** No non-standard hardware is required.
 GPU is recommended for efficient model training; CPU execution is supported but slower.
+** Tested on Linux

 ### Steps to Use the environment.yml File:
 #### Create the Environment: